 The Company entered into a Shareholders Agreement ("the Shareholders Agreement") dated 17 November 2009 between Sembcorp Oman First Investment Holding Co Ltd ("SOFIH") 40% shareholder, Sembcorp Oman IPO Holding Co Ltd ("SOIHL") 20% shareholder and Inma Power & Water Company LLC ("IPWC") 40% shareholder.
-On 8 October 2013, the Company was listed on the Muscat Securities Market and became a listed public joint stock company ("SAOG").
+On 8 October 2013, the Company was listed on the Muscat Stock Exchange Company (formerly known as Muscat Securities Market) and became a listed public joint stock company ("SAOG").
 For current shareholding refer note 15.

-The Company was awarded a tender by the Government of the Sultanate of Oman ("the Government") to build, own and operate an electricity generation and seawater desalination plant together with the associated facilities in the Salalah region ("the Plant").
+The Company was awarded a tender by the Oman Power & Water Procurement Company SAOC ("OPWP") to build, own and operate an electricity generation and seawater desalination plant together with the associated facilities in the Salalah region ("the Plant").